jerrodq2/freelancing-website-practice-project/info/npm_modules.md

 * **knex** - A batteries-included, multi-dialect (MSSQL, MySQL, PostgreSQL, SQLite3, Oracle(including Oracle Wallet Authentication), WebSQL) query builder for Node.js and the Browser.
 	* Name: "knex": "^0.14.4"
 	* Why: I use to knex for query building, better structure, clean code and to manage my migrations and seeds.
+It acts as the middle man between my project and knex, I give it the connection options and it connects me to the db (postgres in this case)
 	* Where: Like pg above, it is the backbone of my project, anywhere the database is touched knex is there.
 But it is heavily used in migrations, seeds, the models, and setting up/configuring the database.
-	* Other: I have special files dedicated to setting up and configuring knex/pg/posgres, such as the knexfile in the main directory, the config folder in src/config, and database folder in bin/database
+	* Other: I have special files dedicated to setting up and configuring knex/pg/postgres, such as the knexfile in the main directory, the config folder in src/config, and database folder in bin/database

 * **eslint** - a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
 	* Name: "eslint": "^4.18.1"
 	* Why: To enforce code standards, similar to JSLint but I can specify and customize the rules.
+For example, in my project, it will give me a lint error if I don't have spaces after the starting curly bracket and before the last one in an object.
+Ex: {hi} gives a lint error, { hi } doesn't
 	* Where: Used throughout the entire project in the background as I work
 	* Other: I setup the rules in the .eslintrc.json file